-The three-satellite configuration provides daily revisits (on average) of Canada's vast territory and maritime approaches, including the Arctic up to 4 times a day, as well as daily access to any point on 90% of the world's surface.
+The three-satellite configuration provides daily revisits (on average) of Canada's vast territory and maritime approaches, including the Arctic up to four times a day, as well as daily access to any point on 90% of the world's surface.

 The launch of the satellites took place on .

 What is the status of the mission?

 What is RCM data used for?

 RCM data is used in a variety of areas, such as maritime surveillance, ecosystem monitoring, agriculture, climate change monitoring and helping disaster relief efforts.
 Learn more about RCM data.

 How is the RCM different from RADARSAT-2?

 Because the RCM has three identical spacecraft that fly together in a constellation instead of just one like RADARSAT-2, it has the capacity to view any point on 90% of the world's surface every 24 hours (except around the South Pole); offer daily images (on average) of Canada's vast land mass, oceans and coasts; and cover areas in the Arctic up to four times a day.
 This capacity allows for the creation of composite images that highlight changes over time, which is particularly useful for monitoring climate change, land use evolution, and even human impacts on the environment.

-Contrary to RADARSAT-2, the RCM is equipped with an Automatic Identification System (AIS) for ships.
+Contrary to RADARSAT-2, the RCM is equipped with an Automatic Identification System (AIS) receiver for ships.
 It can be used independently or in conjunction with the radar, allowing improved detection and tracking of vessels of interest.

 Comparative table of RADARSAT-1, RADARSAT-2 and RCM system characteristics.